f5devcentral/xchaazdemoguide/README.md

 ![VS Operator](assets/vsoperator.png)

-And finally, type in the name of Azure VNET site we created earlier, assign it as a label value, and complete the process by clicking the **Add Virtual site** button.
+And finally, type in the name of the Azure VNET site we created earlier, assign it as a label value, and complete the process by clicking the **Add Virtual site** button.

 ![VS Label Value](assets/vslabelvalue.png)